Marika-0/hxtf/README.md

 Care should be taken when branching unit tests from other unit test.
 If a unit test `A` adds other unit tests `B` and `C`, and `A` is cached as passing on one test run, then `B` and `C` will not be run in future test runs without ignoring the cache.

-When multithreading with Java, printing to the command line from multiple threads can merge strings together and make strange sequences of characters.
-This might also happen on other targets, but it's definitely most pronounced with Java.
+When multithreading with Java, printing to the standard outputs from multiple threads merges strings together into an unreadable mess.
+This hasn't been fixed yet.